 Notice that Maple simplified the fractions.

-Notice that Maple could put the fractions over a common denominator.
-If I want to know the decimal value of this last result, there are two ways to get it.
-First, I can put a decimal point in the input.
+Notice that Maple put the fractions over a common denominator.
+If we want to know the decimal value of this last result, there are two ways to get it.
+First, we can put a decimal point in the input.